Elevated Brownies Recipe | Download for FREE!

 If your strain isn’t rich in those colors, this indicates low anthocyanin levels.
 When these levels are low, the plant will start to change colors a bit during the final stages of growth.
 You can thank this change to carotenoids

-Carotenoids are other terpenoids responsible for pigmentation; however, these molecules will make your cannabis buds appear yellow, red, and, you guessed it, orange.
+Carotenoids are other terpenoids responsible for pigmentation; however, these molecules will make your cannabis buds appear yellow, red, and, you guessed it, orange

-So, to make things simple: your purple-hued weed has high levels of anthocyanins, while your orange weed has low levels of anthocyanins and higher levels of carotenoids.
-Oh, and those orange hairs on your weed?
-Those are the female sex organs of your plant.
+So, to make things simple: your purple-hued weed has high levels of anthocyanins, while your orange bud has low levels of anthocyanins and higher levels of carotenoids.

 Popular Orange Weed Strains